 Anyone who has heard anything about Great Wolf Lodge knows that its water park is supposed to be amazing.
 I never generally believe hype about things, but let me tell you, this one is definitely deserving of the praise!
 There are several different zones in this huge 80,000 square foot indoor water park, and each one has a different set of activities as well as age ratings.
 Each child has their height measured before they enter the park, and given a color coded bracelet that corresponds to the different slides they can go on.
 My kids got yellow bracelets, so there were a few slides that they weren’t tall enough to ride, but I don’t think they would have anyway because they looked insane!
 I love the bracelet system, because it really helps keep track of where little ones can and can’t go.
 They have lifeguards everywhere, as well as the top and bottom of each of their larger slides.

 There are several different zones in the water park, including a wave pool, a kids area, a toddler area, a free swim pool, a sports pool, and around 10 crazy slides.
-I’ll talk more in-depth about the water park activities in another post, but for now here are just a few highlights.
+They even had their own little obstacle course area, with floating “wood” pieces and a net to cross the water with!

 My personal favorite area was the wave pool, but the kids loved making runs down each of the slides and getting dumped on by the giant water bucket above one of the kids areas.
 There are also several child-sized slides in both of the kids areas, and of course we spent the better part of an hour going down them over and over again.

 This resort is so much more than a place to stay – it is a place where families can participate in all kinds of fun activities without ever having to leave the resort!
 Most of the activities can be purchased/done separately, but they also sell passes in different levels that each include sets of activities.
 The kids got Paw Passes for $59.00 each, which is a crazy deal when you stack up all it comes with.
 A Paw Pass will give you MagiQuest, a wand, a game of mini golf, a Creation Station animal, a personalized leather bracelet, $5 to spend at the arcade, a cup of candy from their candy store, and a cute pair of goggles for swimming.
-The Wolf Passes have a little more on them, but we were only there for two nights, so the Paw Passes were all we needed.
-You can read more in-depth about activities in this post, just for the sake of time.
+The Wolf Passes have more activities on them, but we were only there for two nights, so the Paw Passes were all we needed.

 The great thing about MagiQuest is that it is a huge game, so you can literally play it for hours and still not be finished.
 And seriously, the joy and wonder that the kids have each time they find a new clue or activate a magical object is priceless.
 This is when Kaia finished her first quest, and homegirl is absolutely ecstatic about it.
 Yes, it’s a blurry photos, but in this case I don’t even care.